Roisin-M/SkinProtect/README.md

   * clone github repository
   * create your branch and click into it on the bottom left "RMPrototype1" etc
   * leave proper commit messages
+  * cd into SkinProtect folder
   * run npm i
   * and maybe npm update
-  * and npm start to run it
+  * and npm start to run it (make sure you have cd'd into SkinProtect)
       * If you get error you might have to cd into SkinProtect folder